 Scheduling Jobs

-KLONE uses the SLURM job scheduler.
-When you first ssh into KLONE (e.g., klone.hyak.uw.edu) you land on one of the two login nodes (i.e., klone1, klone2).
+klone uses the Slurm job scheduler.
+When you first ssh into klone you land on one of the two login nodes (e.g., klone-login01).
 Login nodes are shared amongst all users to transfer data, navigate the file system, and request resource slices to perform heavy duty computing.
-You should not use login nodes for heavy compute and automated mechanisms exist to monitor and enforce violations.
-The tool used is "arbiter2" and you will receive an email for each offending process (Gardner, Migacz, and Haymore 2019).
+You should never use login nodes for heavy computing and automated mechanisms exist to monitor and enforce violations.
+The tool used to notify users of violations is "arbiter2" and you will receive an email for each offending process (Gardner, Migacz, and Haymore 2019).

 Compute Resources#